lpn-plant/lpntpm-docs/docs/tpm_lpc_spi_interface.md

-There is also `TPM_XDATA_FIFO_x` register which allows for writes that span multiple bytes, this is especially useful for SPI as it can send more than one byte in a single packet.
+There is also `TPM_XDATA_FIFO_x` register which allows for writes that span multiple bytes, this is especially useful for SPI as it can send more than one dword in a single packet.